 Money Transfer Instruction (MTI): An instruction issued by any transacting party of the protocol to his/her bank consisting the information regarding the amount to be transferred, the account which is to be debited and the account in which the amount is to be credited.

-Course Requisition (CR): In the scope of this E-learning 'Course Requisition' can be defined as a message containing the information regarding the course, the student intends to subscribe, the price of the digital course, identity of the student.
+Examination Requisition (ER): In the scope of this Eassessment 'Examination Requisition' can be defined as a message containing the information regarding the examination of a course, the student intends to appear, the price of the digital examination kit, identity of the student.